coderefinery/git-intro/content/basics.md

 - Every time we **commit** a snapshot, Git records a snapshot of the **entire project**, saves it, and assigns it a version.
 - These snapshots are kept inside a sub-folder called `.git`.
 - If we remove `.git`, we remove the repository and history (but keep the working directory!).
-- `.git` uses relative paths - you can move the whole thing somewhere else and it will still work
+- `.git` uses relative paths - you can move the whole thing somewhere else and it will still work.
-- Git doesn't do anything unless you ask it to (it does not record anything automatically).
+- Git doesn't do anything unless you ask it to (it **does not record anything automatically**).
 - Multiple interfaces to Git exist (command line, graphical interfaces, web interfaces).

 ## Recording a snapshot with Git

 - Git takes snapshots only if we request it.
-- We will record changes always in two steps (we will later explain why this is a recommended practice).
+- We will record changes in two steps (we will later explain why this is a recommended practice).
 - Example (we don't need to type yet):

   ```console